Saikrishna9440/SPAS-ML/README.md

-SPAS is designed to explore, analyze, and model datasets using advanced Machine Learning and Data Analytics techniques.
+The Student Performance Analysis System is designed to analyze academic datasets and evaluate student performance.
-The goal is to extract meaningful insights, build predictive models, and provide a foundation for real-world problem-solving.
+The project helps in identifying factors influencing student success, predicting outcomes, and providing actionable insights to improve academic results.

-⚡ Features
+⚡ Key Features

-Data preprocessing and cleaning
+Data cleaning and preprocessing of student datasets

 Exploratory Data Analysis (EDA) with visualizations

-Machine Learning model building and evaluation
+Prediction of student performance using Machine Learning models

-Insights and performance metrics
+Insights and recommendations for academic improvement

-🛠️ Tech Stack

-Languages: Python, SQL

-Libraries: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn

-Tools: Jupyter Notebook, Git